 The gatekeepers of contemporary environmental orthodoxy are at it again and now it is getting personal.
 In an unsigned editorial that ran September 6,the Atlanta Journal Constitution launched a withering attack on Dr. Allan Fitzsimmons, a senior staffer at the Department of the Interior.
 While it is common fare for many editorial pages to disparage those who advocate market-based environmental policies, the Atlanta Journal Constitution placed special emphasis on Dr. Fitzsimmons’ critiques of two documents issued by Catholic Bishops in the United States, stating that he “…has criticized the Catholic Church and other religious groups that have embraced the importance of biodiversity.”
 The subtle intimation of the editorial that Dr. Fitzsimmons’ scholarly critiques should be construed as anti-Catholic or indicative of a broader anti-religious attitude should be carefully examined in light of the necessary nuances omitted by the Atlanta Journal Constitution .

 Two works of Fitzsimmons seem to serve as the foundation for the editorial’s assertions.
-The first is his book, .
+The first is his book, Defending Illusions: The Federal Protection of Ecosystems .
 In this volume, he criticizes the Clinton-era paradigm of ecosystem management, arguing that the new environmental ethos is woefully eco- or bio-centric rather than human- or God- centered.

 Without addressing the substantive arguments contained in Dr. Fitzsimmons’ article, the editorial writers of the Atlanta Journal Constitution equate criticism of the environmental policy agenda of a group of Bishops with criticism of the Catholic Church as a whole.
 Furthermore, a precise understanding of authoritative and binding teaching, as it pertains to the teaching authority of Catholic Bishops is noticeably lacking in the editorial’s comments.
 While this may seem like a trivial “in-house” theological nuance, it is not, for it bears directly on whether it can be accurately asserted that Fitzsimmons “criticized the Catholic Church…” as the editorial states.